AlexanderMakarov/am-budget-view/README.md

   to at least distinguish incomes from expenses in the file.
   Parsed by [ameria_history_parser.go](/ameria_history_parser.go).

-To add new bank support please provide file with transactions (in private or with obfuscsated data, because it contains sensitive information) downloaded from bank application and instructions how you got this file.
+To add new bank support please provide file with transactions (in private or with obfuscsated data, because it contains sensitive information) downloaded from the bank application and instructions how you got this file.

 # How to use